Support a Reprieve for Cost-Prohibitive Sprinkler Installation

 The San Francisco fire code now requires homeowners and buildings to have fully installed automatic fire sprinklers in every room of every apartment in each of these 126 buildings no later than January 1, 2035, with interim deadlines for progress completion before that date.

-After being contacted by representatives of a coalition of 29 of the affected buildings in mid-2025, Supervisors Sherrill and Sauter worked to reverse this mandate in the new fire code being considered for approval by the Board of Supervisors for the three-year period from 2026 to 2029, but were unable to do so.
+After being contacted by representatives of a coalition of 29 of the affected condominium and co-op buildings in mid-2025, Supervisors Sherrill and Sauter worked to reverse this mandate in the new fire code being considered for approval by the Board of Supervisors for the three-year period from 2026 to 2029, but were unable to do so.

 Please encourage your supervisors to support the changes to the new fire code that will extend the existing deadlines and create a working group to determine best practices for alternative fire safety systems.